carstenmaple/Standard-Operating-Procedures-for-Digital-Identity-Systems/README.md

 2. Authentication – The mechanisms for approving the identity of an applicant or a claimant.
 3. DID Lifecycle Management – The recording, maintenance and management of the DID account holder.

-These SOPs are subject to further improvements and provides an initial approach to developing further complex and depended Digital Identity System.
-For changes, suggestions and improvments, please contact asheik@turing.ac.uk.
+These SOPs are subject to further improvements and provides an approach to developing Trustworthy Digital Identity System.
+For suggestions and improvements, please contact asheik@turing.ac.uk.

 # Sponsors
 This work is part of Trustworthy Digital Infrastructure for Identity Systems, funded by Bill and Melinda Gates Foundation.